 Multiples: Another name for price/earnings ratios.

-Multiple-discriminant analysis (MDA): Statistical technique for distinguishing between two groups on the basis of their observed characteristics.
+Multiple-discriminant analysis (MDA): The statistical technique for distinguishing between two groups on the basis of their observed characteristics.

 Multiple-issuer pools: Under the GNMA-II program, pools formed through the aggregation of individual issuers' loan packages.